 Celebrating 75 Years of Innovation and Partnerships

-Read about some of the incredible Laboratory Directed Research & Development projects from Sandia in this interactive FY2023 report.
+Read about some of the incredible Laboratory Directed Research & Development projects from Sandia in this interactive FY2024 LDRD report.

 Why/How do we collaborate?

-Sandia National Laboratories and Georgia Tech have maintained an academic partnership since 2015 to foster collaboration on research and development projects that support national security and engage the next generation of scientists and engineers.
-From fiscal year 2018 to fiscal year 2024, Sandia has invested over $30 million in research at Georgia Tech and hired more than 350 student interns and staff from the university.
-Sandia’s recruiting team collaborates with the Student Undergraduate Program Network (SUPN) to attract, hire, and develop a strong pipeline of critical and diverse talent for the laboratory.
+Sandia and Georgia Tech have had an academic partnership since 2016 to enable a seamless collaboration on research and development projects that benefits the national security mission now and facilitates engagement with the next generation of scientists and engineers.
+Since 2016, Sandia has invested $36 million in research at Georgia Tech and hired over 300 student interns and staff from Georgia Tech.
+Sandia’s recruiting team works alongside SUPN to attract, hire, and build a strong pipeline of critical and diverse top talent for the laboratory.

 Sandia National Laboratories employs various agreement mechanisms to establish new partnerships with industry, state and local governments, and universities.
 The goals of the partner or sponsor, along with funding sources for the agreement and Sandia’s strategic business objectives, help determine the most suitable partnering mechanism.
 These mechanisms include base non-disclosure agreements (NDAs), memorandums of understanding (MOUs), and master purchase order agreements.